7 Reasons To Visit Madrid, Spain

 Here is the link to the Flamenco Show we booked.
 I highly recommend it!

-4. The Parks and Gardens
+4. The parks and gardens

 The best green space in Madrid was Parque Retiro, a massive and peaceful getaway from the loudness of the packed streets.